Arthur Singe: New Zealand Army Tour of South Africa

 Singe was named in the team to tour South Africa on the way back to New Zealand.
 They set sail on 7 June.
 They played 15 matches in total with large crowds at many of them.
-Singe was a first choice player and he played in the majority of the games including the first two at Newlands which were won 8-6 and drawn 3–3 against Western Province Country and Western Province Town Clubs respectively.
-He played against Orange Free State at Bloemfontein in a 16–5 win and later played in the last match of the tour against Natal at Durban which was won 11-4 before Singe and the team departed for New Zealand after several years away from home.
+Singe was a first choice player and he played in the majority of the games including the first two at Newlands which were won 8–6 and drawn 3–3 against Western Province Country and Western Province Town Clubs respectively.
+He played against Orange Free State at Bloemfontein in a 16–5 win and later played in the last match of the tour against Natal at Durban which was won 11–4 before Singe and the team departed for New Zealand after several years away from home.

 Matches in New Zealand

 After the Army team returned to New Zealand they played matches against Auckland and Wellington.
 They defeated the Auckland side at the Showgrounds 16 points to 6 and then met Wellington at Athletic Park, Wellington.
 In a pre-match article Singe's play was highly anticipated, the words reading "a rare treat is promised in the play of Singe, wing-forward (the one who beat the Welsh referees with his quickness)".
-In the match program he was listed to wear the number 8 jersey.
+In the match programme he was listed to wear the number 8 jersey.
 The Military Service team as they were named was to beat the current Ranfurly Shield holders comfortably by 23 points to 8 in front of 10,000 spectators which included the Prince of Wales who was to become the future King (Edward VIII), and New Zealand Prime Minister W. F. Massey.
 Many years later in 1940 in reference to the army team Mr. J. H. Ranui was to write in the Auckland Star "Two great forwards of the Army team, Alfie West and Arthur Singe, have crossed the Great Divide, but they have left pleasant memories of outstanding personalities who played a game that forms character, and if England won battles with men from the playing fields of Eton, likewise New Zealand won hers from the Rugby fields of her provinces".